Scorpio-Team/Scorpio-Team/README.md

 - **Poze Robot** contains photos of the robot from various angles
 - **video** contains a youtube link to a video of our vehicle running
 - **schema** contains schematic diagrams of electronical components used in the building of our vehicle as well as how they connect
-- **programs** contains the source codes used for the robot  to function
+- **program** contains the source codes used for the robot  to function

 # The Code